CIL-Lamballe/Randetect/README.md

 An implementation of a naive ransomware detection algorithm running on Synology Network Attached Storage.

-This project aims at building a compiled object deamon for Synology NAS launched by contrab at boot time.
-It monitors the changes made to the filesystem by clients, filtering it with a customizable set of rules.
+This project aims at building a deamon started at DSM boot time.
+The deamon will monitors the changes made to the filesystem by its clients, filtering it with a customizable set of rules and banning ips or powering off the NAS depending on criticity level.

-Encrypting does not inherently make a file larger but most of the time it does, for this reason we randomly checksum the files been raised by the alert.

 ## NAS Log Queries Relational Algebra